nullrocket/gitbook/account/security/multifactor-authentication.md

 ## **Multifactor Authentication**

-### **Two Factor Authentication Set Up**

 _Two Factor Authentication_ is a security measure to protect against unwanted access to your account.
 You \(or anyone else\) can not sign into your Passpack account without it.

+## **Two Factor Authentication Set Up**

  If you opt for the Yubikey, please make sure you have at least 2, otherwise if you loose your Yubikey, you will forever be locked out of your account.

 ![](/assets/assets%2F-LCBoecSUMMtKc_rFkkd%2F-LF5o1d3K2h1ttPlLvPx%2F-LF5onS4PCronlVaQJ5z%2F2factoryubikey.jpg)